 In this practical and fun class on partnering, movers are invited to explore a range of practical tools for partnering.

-It is an invitation for them to learn a sound and well founded way of working with a partner, a way that adapts to all movement styles and backgrounds.
+It is an invitation for them to learn a sound and well-founded way of working with a partner, a way that adapts to all movement styles and backgrounds.

-The emphasis will be on the fulfillment and freedom of the movement within a clear and user friendly partnering language.
+fulfilment and freedom of the movement within a clear and user-friendly partnering language.

 Dance professionals as well as non-professionals run into the same obstacles due to dysfunctional strength and unhealthy body alignment.